opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/SMA-OpCon-Configuration-Utility.md

 - Default: Database name

-**Path to Full Backup File**: Defines the [path and file name]{.ul} of the full database backup file on the principal SQL database server.
+**Path to Full Backup File**: Defines the *path and file name* of the full database backup file on the principal SQL database server.

 - Default value: Path to full database backup location on principal